Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 }
 ```

-**Note:** When you mark an Agent as done, it stops its activity until it is
-reset.
-You can have the Agent reset immediately, by setting the
-Agent.ResetOnDone property to true in the inspector or you can wait for the
-Academy to reset the environment.
-This RollerBall environment relies on the
-`ResetOnDone` mechanism and doesn't set a `Max Steps` limit for the Academy (so
-it never resets the environment).

 Finally, if the Agent falls off the platform, set the Agent to done so that it can reset itself:

 ```csharp
 // Fell off platform